thomasteplick/speechMLPBackprop/README.md

 </p>
 <p>
 When the <i>Test</i> link is clicked, 32 examples are supplied to the MLP  It classifies the audio wav files.
+The test results are tabulated and the time or frequency domain plots are available for viewing.
+Choose the file, the domain, the FFT size and window if the frequency domain (spectrum) is wanted to be seen.
-The test results are tabulated and the actual PSD images are graphed from the wav files that were supplied to the MLP It takes some trial-and-error with the MLP Training Parameters to reduce the MSE to zero.
+It takes some trial-and-error with the MLP Training Parameters to reduce the MSE to zero.
 It is possible to a specify a more complex MLP than necessary and not get good results.
 For example, using more hidden layers, a greater layer depth, or over training with more examples than necessary may be detrimental to the MLP.
 Clicking the <i>Train</i> link starts a new training